Glossary

 The chromatogram — the actual HPLC trace — should also be attached or available on request.
 The purity percentage is just a calculation derived from the chromatogram; the chromatogram is the source data.
 A COA that reports a number without the underlying chromatogram is unverifiable.

+For the element-by-element checklist with what each line looks like and why it matters, see the full guide on how to read a peptide COA.
 For a plain-English walkthrough of what HPLC is and how to interpret a chromatogram, see what is HPLC.

 Generic vs batch-specific COAs